Policies & procedures: Withdrawal, cancellation, readmission

 The College of Engineering regularly approves leaves of absences for internships and study abroad.
 Students who need to take a leave of absence for personal reasons, family emergencies or illness should meet with their Engineering Student Services (ESS) Adviser.
 If you must complete mandatory military duty or other obligatory service, the college strongly suggests that you complete this service either prior to enrolling at UC Berkeley or after completion of your degree.
 The faculty of the college feel that extended absences that interrupt your academic studies are detrimental to mastering the material.
 Additionally, requirements of the college are subject to change and lengthy absences may mean you have to take additional courses to meet new requirements.

 If you are absent from the university for a semester or longer (whether voluntarily or not), you must apply for readmission in order to resume study in a future semester.
-Readmission applications must include: Undergraduate Application for Readmission, Program Planning Form and a $70 check made payable to UC Regents.
+Readmission applications must include: Undergraduate Application for Readmission (available on the Office of the Registrar readmission page) and Program Planning Form.
+You can pay the $70 readmission fee either by including a check made payable to UC Regents or by choosing the online payment option at the top of the Undergraduate Application for Readmission.
 Completed applications should be turned in to your Engineering Student Services (ESS) Adviser no later than the the deadline (June 1 for the fall semester and November 1 for the spring semester), although it is recommended that you submit your application well ahead of those dates to be able to register for your next semester classes in a timely way.
 If you are participating in a study abroad program (UCEAP or approved Independent Study Abroad), you do not need to apply for readmission.

 Readmission is never guaranteed; however, students in good standing are generally approved.
 Students who were not in good standing when they left the university will be subject to review and should contact their ESS Adviser to determine if supplemental materials are required.
 If you were approved for a medical withdrawal, you must first follow the readmission process as outlined by University Health Services and then submit your readmission application to your ESS Adviser.